Yodamaniac/Quotes/README.md

 The glass is half-full… OF NOTHING.

+**RE: lots of developers being drunks:**
+But they're functional, so maybe they're just... "alcohol enthusiasts".

 **RE: Adventure Time:**
 It's equal parts hallucinogens, Iron Maiden, and the Legend of Zelda.